t-aymen/Instacart_Grocery_Basket_Python_Data_Analysis_Project/README.md

 The Customers dataset used in this analysis is not part of Instacart Online Grocery Shopping Dataset 2017 and exists only with the scope of this project.

 ## Project Folder Structure
-The project folder is structured as follows:

-1. Project Management: Contains information about the project goals and objectives, datasets, analysis criteria, and tasks and deliverables.
+1. Project Management: Contains information about the project goals and objectives, datasets, analysis criteria, tasks and deliverables.
 2. Scripts: Contains all Python scripts used in this analysis.
-3. Analysis: Includes visualizations about our findings.
+3. Analysis: Contains visualization graphs and charts about our findings.
-4. Final deliverables: Contains an Excel report file that lists all the steps involved in this analysis, our findings and recommendations.
+4. Final deliverables: Contains an Excel report file that summarizes all the steps involved in this analysis, our findings and recommendations.